-- 1. In accordance with the council's Treasury Management Strategy 2022-23, this report presents a report on treasury management policies, practices and activities for the quarter ended 30 June 2022. - 2.
-In March 2022, the committee approved the Treasury Management Strategy for 2022-23 and this is the first of the quarterly progress reports on treasury management activities. - 3.
+- 1. In accordance with the council's Treasury Management Strategy 2022-23, this report presents a report on treasury management policies, practices and activities for the nine months to 31 December 2022. - 2.
+In March 2022, the committee approved the Treasury Management Strategy for 2022-23 and this is the third of the regular progress reports on treasury management activities. - 3.
 The council's activities have fallen within the boundaries of the prudential indicators set for the year. - 4.
 The committee is asked to note this report and highlight any areas which may need to be addressed in the forthcoming year.